 In Lewis v.
 Humboldt Acquisition Corp., Inc., 681 F.3d 312 (6th Cir.
-2012), the en banc Sixth Circuit explicitly agreed with Serwatka's analysis, writing that:
+2012), the Sixth Circuit (sitting en banc) explicitly agreed with Serwatka's analysis, writing that:

 [W]hat standard should trial courts use in instructing juries in ADA cases?
 Gross points the way.
 The ADEA and the ADA bar discrimination "because of" an employee's age or disability, meaning that they prohibit discrimination that is a